(June 2021) (PDF)

 The Davis-Bacon wage survey process is intended to collect wage rate and fringe benefit data on the crafts typically used within the given category of construction in order to publish complete wage determinations.
-WHD develops an annual survey plan prior to the beginning of each fiscal year and posts the plan on its website at www.dol.gov/agencies/whd/government-contracts/construction/surveys/status.
+WHD develops an annual survey plan prior to the beginning of each fiscal year and posts updates to current surveys on its website at www.dol.gov/agencies/whd/government-contracts/construction/surveys/status.

-Surveys are conducted by the five WHD Regional Offices.
+Surveys are conducted by the Branch of Wage Surveys.
 Surveys involve the following steps:

 - Determine survey parameters: WHD first sets the survey parameters, which include the geographic scope of the survey, the type of construction to be surveyed, and the survey time frame.

 - Obtain Project List: WHD reviews “Dodge Reports” to identify active projects in the area to be surveyed.
 The reports include the construction type, expected duration, prime contractor, and project value for each listed project.

 - Conduct pre-survey briefings: Pre-survey briefings typically are conducted just before the survey is scheduled to start.
 These meetings are conducted to provide a thorough explanation of the survey process to contractors and other interested parties.
 They include a detailed explanation of survey parameters as well as guidance on completing the WD-10 data collection form.